pacts-org/pacts-core/README.md

   npm run example
 ```

-This is a short example of serving a page from an Expess server that can re-render on the font end.
+This is a short example of serving a page from an Express server that can re-render on the font end.
 This example assumes you have previous knowledge of Node+Expressjs
 ```javascript
 // express endpoint
 const { fileHandler } = require('web-components-node');